timcraft/hom/README.md

 The third constructor argument is the inner content, which can be a string, another element object, or an array of child items.
-For example:
+For example, here's how you can represent elements with attributes:

     span = HOM::Element.new(:span, nil, '')